 NOTE 1: Ammonia and methyl bromide may be regarded as special cases for some regulatory purposes.

 NOTE 2: Aerosols should not be classified as flammable gases.
 See Chapter 2.3.
-NOTE 1: Spontaneous ignition for pyrophoric gases is not always immediate, and there may be a delay.

-NOTE 2: In the absence of data on its pyrophoricity, a flammable gas mixture should be classified as a pyrophoric gas if it contains more than 1% (by volume) of pyrophoric component(s).
+NOTE 3: In the absence of data allowing classification into Category 1B, a flammable gas that meets the criteria for Category 1A is classified per default in Category 1A.

-2.2.2.2 A flammable gas is additionally classified as pyrophoric if it meets the criteria in the following table:
+NOTE 4: Spontaneous ignition for pyrophoric gases is not always immediate, and there may be a delay.

-Table 2.2.2: Criteria for pyrophoric gases
+NOTE 5: In the absence of data on its pyrophoricity, a flammable gas mixture should be classified as a pyrophoric gas if it contains more than 1% (by volume) of pyrophoric component(s).